 |Social Charges Reform|

-*A reduced rate of 4.3% applies to those on a modest income and below a lower threshold the income is exempt.
+*A reduced rate of 6.6% or 4.3% applies to those on a modest income and below a lower threshold the income is exempt.

 This will mean that for those not exempt under EU legislation, the combined rate of 'social' charges remains unchanged, for all types of income and gains.